£100 contactless card limit lifted – what does it mean for you?

 David Geale, executive director of payments and digital finance at the FCA, said: “Contactless is people’s favoured way to pay.
 We want to make sure our rules provide flexibility for the future, and choice for both firms and consumers.”

-People will still be protected under the new rules, with firms usually refunding any money lost if a card is stolen and contactless payments are subsequently made with it.
+Consumers will retain existing protections under the new rules, including the right to be reimbursed by banks if their card is lost or stolen and contactless payments are made with it.

-Contactless fraud rates are estimated to stand at 1.3p per £100 spent, according to the trade association for the banking services sector UK Finance’s latest Annual Fraud Report.
+That said, contactless fraud rates are estimated to stand at just 1.3p per £100 spent, according to UK Finance’s latest Annual Fraud Report.

-However, Suter said giving customers the choice to raise their contactless limits, rather than it being compulsory, offered a layer of protection.
+However, the FCA giving customers the choice to raise their contactless limits, rather than it being compulsory, offers a layer of protection, said Laura Suter, director of personal finance at investment platform AJ Bell.

-“Being able to set your own limits, or turn contactless off altogether, gives people more control, whether that’s to protect themselves from fraud or simply to help stick to a budget.”
+“Being able to set your own limits, or turn contactless off altogether, gives people more control, whether that’s to protect themselves from fraud or simply to help stick to a budget,” Suter said.

 How to protect yourself from scammers